mobomo/front-end-style-guide/libraries_and_frameworks/jquery.md

 ## Chain, Chain, Chain

 One of the best parts of jQuery is its function chaining.
 You've probably used it a bit, maybe a few simple calls one after another&hellip; but have you ever traversed the DOM like a mad dog?
-Take some time to familiarize yourself with the [.end()](http://api.jquery.com/end/) function.
+Take some time to familiarize yourself with the [`.end()`](http://api.jquery.com/end/) function.
 It is critical for when you begin stepping up and down the DOM tree from your original selector.

     $(".quote")
       .hide()
-      .find("a").text("Click here").bind("click",doStuff).end()
+      .find("a").text("Click here").bind("click", doStuff).end()
       .parent().removeClass().addClass("testimonial").draggable().end()
       .fadeIn("slow");